 Reproducibility is an important parameter for quality in the laboratory especially for the follow-up of patients.
 The CV is calculated from the pairs of the scheme which can be regarded as duplicates (Intra Laboratory CV as indicator for reproducibility).
 Since there are only four pairs, the calculated precision can only give an indication about the reproducibility of the individual laboratory.
 It allows, however, comparison of the individual performance with that of the other participants.
 The results in comparison to the median of all labs is shown in the column "Precision" of the Annual Report.
-Precision ranges from an excellent 2.6% for creatinine to a poor 36.1% for 3-OH-Isovaleric acid with an overall intra-lab CV of 19.2%.
+Precision ranges from an excellent 3.0% for creatinine to a poor 44.1% for 4-OH-Butyric acid with an overall intra-lab CV of 20.4%.
+The rather disappointing precision for 4-hydroxybutyric acid may be attributed to at least two factors, i.e. its potential troublesome separation from methylmalonic acid and its tendency to form a lactone which escapes detection.